gregd72002/headunit-desktop-rpi-imagebuilder/README.md

 Objectives:
 - build stable image ready to flash that supports all functionality needed by headunit-desktop
 - be fast to boot
-- with wifi and bluetooth support
 - automatically starts headunit-desktop

+Hardware:
+- RPi 3 (with BT and WIFI)
+- RPi 7" touchscreen

 Nice to have:
 - read-only partition to minimize issues with sudden power loss

 ### Instructions
 Download and extract buildroot.
-Call it buildroot Download this repo:
+Call it buildroot

+Download this repo:

     git clone https://github.com/gregd72002/headunit-desktop-rpi-imagebuilder

 Create build and download directories